Pseudo-effective and numerically flat reflexive sheaves: Introduction

-At the end of the paper, as a geometric application, we classify compact K\"ahler surfaces and 3-folds with strongly psef tangent bundles and with vanishing first Chern class.
-By our Main theorem, they are the same as compact K\"ahler surfaces or 3-folds with nef tangent bundles and with zero first Chern class, that were classified in \cite{DPS94}.
-As a consequence, the tangent bundle of a K\"ahler K3 surface is not strongly psef.
-This generalise the work of \cite{DPS94} and \cite{Nak} in the projective setting.
-More generally, an irreducible symplectic, or Calabi-Yau manifold does not have strongly psef tangenet bundle or cotangent bundle.
-In the singular and projective setting, the analogous result is proven in Theorem 1.6 of \cite{HP} and Corollary 6.5 \cite{Dru} for threefolds.
+At the end of the paper, as a geometric application, we show that an irreducible symplectic, or Calabi-Yau manifold does not have a strongly psef tangent bundle or cotangent bundle.
+This generalises the work of \cite{DPS94} and \cite{Nak} that only applied to the projective setting.
+In the singular and projective setting, the strongly result is proven in Theorem 1.6 of \cite{HP} and Corollary 6.5 \cite{Dru} for threefolds.
+(They prove that in this case $\cO_{\P(E)}(1)$ is not a psef line bundle where $E$ is the tangent bundle or the cotangent bundle.)

 We also generalise the main results to the $\Q-$twisted case analogous to the result of \cite{LOY20} in the compact K\"ahler setting.